-When the family has been selected from the waiting list, the PHA must notify the family [24 CFR 960.208].
+When the family has been selected from the waiting list, the PHA must notify the family.

 The SDHC will notify the family by first class mail when it is selected from the waiting list.
 The notice will inform the family of the following:

-Requirement to call the SDHC to conduct a pre-screening by phone.
+Requirement to call the property manager to conduct a pre-screening by phone.